Dylan Verrechia: Career

+Verrechia is from Saint Barthélemy (French Antilles), spending years in hospital due to severe ankylosing spondylitis.
+He is a Barthélemois French-born Dane, of US citizenship, born in Paris, of Italian, Irish-Breton, Sami-Swedish, and Sephardic Spanish origins.
+After the national service, Verrechia studied cinema under the direction of Jean Rouch at the Cinémathèque française, graduating from Paris Nanterre University in 1996.
+He then graduated with honors in Film and TV from New York University Tisch School of the Arts, and obtained his American citizenship in 2004.
+Verrechia is the co-founder of Troopers Films (Arakimentari directed by Travis Klose on Nobuyoshi Araki with Björk and Beat Takeshi, Audience Award for Best Documentary at Brooklyn Film Festival), of Palenque Filmaciones (Sangre de mi sangre directed by Christopher Zalla, Grand Jury Prize for Best Dramatic at Sundance Film Festival), and of 25th Frame (Picture Me directed by Sara Ziff), Audience Award for Best Documentary at Milan International Film Festival).

 Verrechia is a director of Mexican cinema, and his films have won awards at festivals worldwide.
 Over a period of twenty years, he directed the Tijuana trilogy: Tijuana Makes Me Happy won the Grand Jury Prize for Best Narrative Feature at Slamdance Film Festival, the Indie Max Award for Best Feature Film at San Antonio Film Festival, and screened at CECUT Tijuana Cinematheque.
 Tierra Madre won the Jury Honorable Mention for Best Mexican Feature Film at Morelia International Film Festival, Best Narrative Feature at Reeling: The Chicago LGBTQ+ International Film Festival, Diversity Award for Best Feature Film at Barcelona LGTIBQ+ Film Festival, Outstanding Achievement in Foreign Feature Award at Williamsburg International Film Festival, Cinesul Award for Best Picture at Cinesul Ibero-Americano Film Festival, Golden Palm for Best Feature Film at Mexico International Film Festival, Honorary Mention at New Jersey Film Festival, and Silver Lei for Best Feature and Excellence in Filmmaking at Honolulu Film Festival.
-La Pura Vida was officially selected at Harlem International Film Festival, Festival Mix Mexico, and El Ojo Cojo Film Festival, won Best Mexican Feature at Rosarito Film Festival, the Honorable Mention for Best International Narrative Feature at the Williamsburg International Film Festival, Best Self-Funded Film at Cine Pobre Film Festival, Best Feature Film at Paris Art & Movie Awards, and Best Film About Women at New York International Women Festival.
-His dark fantasy feature film Pégame won the Runner-Up Award for Best International Feature Film at the Williamsburg International Film Festival, officially selected at the Harlem International Film Festival, and at the 2025 El Ojo Cojo Film Festival.
+La Pura Vida was officially selected at Harlem International Film Festival, Festival Mix Mexico, and El Ojo Cojo Film Festival, won Best Mexican Feature at Rosarito International Film Festival, the Honorable Mention for Best International Narrative Feature at the Williamsburg International Film Festival, Best Self-Funded Film at Cine Pobre Film Festival, Best Feature Film at Paris Art & Movie Awards, and Best Film About Women at New York International Women Festival.
+His dark fantasy feature film Pégame won Best Mexican Feature at the 2025 Rosarito International Film Festival, and Runner-Up International Feature Film at the Williamsburg International Film Festival, officially selected at the Harlem International Film Festival, and at El Ojo Cojo Film Festival.